AryanVBW/portfolio/README.md

 <p align="center">
 <br/>

-Welcome to my portfolio!
+## Welcome to My Portfolio!

 I'm a passionate 1st-year student at Newton School of Technology, currently pursuing a Bachelor's in Data Science and Applied Machine Learning at IIT Madras (via the Perseverance program).

 This portfolio showcases my skills in web development, particularly using HTML, CSS, and JavaScript.
 I'm excited to share my journey of learning and growth with you.